memespring/wiki-platformland-content/india.md

 ### Aadhaar

-12 digit number verified using Verhoeff checksum
+12 digit number.
+Inputs can be checked for validity (of the number) using  [Verhoeff checksum](http://apps.nic.in/apps/government/aadhaar-number-validation-verhoeff-algorithm).

 ### eKYC